"Good ballplayers make good citizens." - Chester A. Arthur, 21st President of the United States.

 Chester A. Arthur brings the Forest Cities ball club, a recently defunct franchise of the National Association, to the White House, making it the first professional team to visit with a president in Washington, D.C.
 Later in the season, the country's Commander-in-Chief will also host the new National League's New York Gothams, who will become better known as the Giants in 1885.

 After President Warren Harding, an avid baseball fan, throws the ceremonial first pitch at Griffith Stadium, Washington loses to the Red Sox, 6-3.
 It is the first time in six Opening Days contests the Senators have lost with the President of the United States throwing out the first pitch.

 In a spring training game played in Norfolk, Virginia, Yankee first baseman Lou Gehrig, with apparent muscle loss, especially around his shoulders, goes deep twice in a 14-12 exhibition loss against the Dodgers.
 The second and ninth-inning home runs will be the last round trippers the ‘Iron Horse’ will ever hit.

 On Opening Day, thanks to the three-hit pitching of Max Surkont, the former Boston Braves win their first game representing the city of Milwaukee by beating the Reds, 2-0 at Crosley Field.
-It is the first time in since Baltimore shifted to New York to become the Highlanders (Yankees) fifty years ago that a franchise has moved to a different city.
+It is the first time since Baltimore shifted to New York to become the Highlanders (Yankees) fifty years ago that a franchise has moved to a different city.

-Seven years after the team had threatened to strike because the integration of baseball by Jackie Robinson, North Carolina A&T graduate Tom Alston becomes the first black player to appear in a Cardinals uniform.
+Seven years after the team had threatened to strike because of the integration of baseball by Jackie Robinson, North Carolina A&T graduate Tom Alston becomes the first black player to appear in a Cardinals uniform.
 The highly-touted first baseman, acquired from the PCL's San Diego club in exchange for veteran infielder Dick Sisler and $100,000, pops out to first base in his first major league at-bat.

 Making his major league debut during the first season opener at Forbes Field in 61 years, second baseman Curt Roberts becomes the first black to play for the Pirates.
 The former Kansas City Monarch, signed by 72 year-old general manager Branch Rickey, triples off Robin Roberts in the first inning as the Bucs beat the Phillies, 4-2.